Skip to main content

 Dr. Michael P. Lapointe joined Woodsworth College’s Academic Writing Centre in 2005 and the Academic Bridging Program in 2006, where he regularly teaches the Introduction to the Study of Literature as well as Contemporary Canada.
 Last year, Dr. Lapointe developed and taught the course Media, Culture and Society.
 Prior to that, he also designed Order and Disorder II: Nationalism, Identity, and Conflict for the full-time Academic Bridging students and the Woodsworth One Program.
 His research background includes Irish Literature, James Joyce, Nationalism Studies, Queer Studies, 20th Century Canadian and European history, and Literary/Cultural Theory.
 Dr. Lapointe is TESL Canada and TESL Ontario certified and has several teaching awards and nominations to his credit.

-Megan has been teaching Environmental Studies in the Academic Bridging Program at Woodsworth College since 2018.
-She is a postdoctoral research fellow with the Conservation Through Reconciliation Partnership based at the University of Guelph where she collaborates with Indigenous leaders and knowledge holders, academics, and conservation practitioners to facilitate Indigenous-led conservation across Canada.
-She also teaches at the University of Guelph as part of the Master’s of Conservation Leadership.
-Her research interests centre around the political ecology of conservation and development interventions, and she has taught courses on environmental studies, political ecology, climate change, globalization, the green economy, gender and migration.
+Megan has been teaching Environmental Studies in the Academic Bridging Program since 2018, and has been a Writing Instructor in Woodsworth College’s Academic Writing Centre since 2021.
+Her research interests centre around the political ecology of conservation and development and decolonial conservation.
+Her postdoctoral research with the Conservation Through Reconciliation Partnership based at the University of Guelph involved collaboration with Indigenous leaders, knowledge holders, and communities, as well as academics and conservation practitioners, to facilitate Indigenous-led conservation across Canada.
+She has taught courses on political ecology, climate change, globalization, conservation, the green economy, gender and migration.